Acetylene - Acetylene welding gas bottles & oxygen welding gas bottles - Oxy acetylene cylinder sizes & welding gas prices…

 Use of safe work practices are recommended to avoid inhalation.

-Do not drag, drop, slide or roll cylinders.
+Do not drag, drop, slide or roll oxy acetylene cylinders.

 The uncontrolled release of a gas under pressure may cause physical harm.

-Use a suitable hand truck for cylinder movement.
+Use a suitable hand truck for oxy acetylene cylinders movement.

 (including any incompatibilities)

-Do not store acetylene near incompatible substances and sources of ignition.
+Do not store oxy acetylene bottles near incompatible substances and sources of ignition.

-Post "No Smoking or Open Flames" signs in the acetylene storage areas.
+Post "No Smoking or Open Flames" signs in the oxy acetylene bottles storage areas.

 Refer to applicable legislation on flammable storage quantity restrictions.

-Never transfer acetylene to another cylinder or other container.
+Never transfer acetylene to other oxy acetylene bottles or other container.

 Acetylene Incompatible Materials